 As a mommy the cause of low back pain is usually a strained or sprained muscle.
 The best treatment is to reduce the stress on the back by reclining.
 Exercise is also a good way to relieve your pain.
 Resting helps the body to relax and relieve tension.
-You may also want to visit a chiropractor if you have lower back pain.
+You may also want to visit a specialist, like this Fort Lauderdale Chiropractor if you have lower back pain.
 It’s important to remember that exercise is not the only factor to consider.
 Although exercise and stretching can help, they may not always be the best treatment for your condition.

 Symptoms of arthritis include pain in the lower back.
 Rheumatoid arthritis, osteoarthritis, and ankylosing spondylitis are the most common types of spinal tumors.
 A specialist can diagnose and treat your specific type of lower back pain, and can even recommend treatments to help relieve your symptoms.

 Low back pain can be caused by a recent injury or just pickling up your child the wrong way.
 A fall or car accident can result in low back pain.
 It can also be caused by other health issues, such as bowel and bladder dysfunction.
 Often, low back pain can be treated conservatively at home for two to three weeks.
 Anti-inflammatory medications may be prescribed, and your physician may prescribe some rest or limiting activities for a few days.
 If you experience a numb or tingling sensation in the lower back, a doctor may recommend a specific treatment.

 X-rays and MRI imaging are not necessary for initial diagnosis of lower back pain.
 These imaging tests may reveal abnormalities unrelated to your pain.
 If your lower back pain persists for more than a few weeks, your doctor may recommend a surgical procedure.
 If you do not respond to nonsurgical treatment, a spine surgeon may be the best option for you.
 MRIs and CT scans can identify problems in the spine, which may require further treatment.